Click on any picture to view a larger image.

 attributed to Shepseskaf, last king of the IV Dynasty, and

-the site was obviously of great significance to both kings. | Map of South Saqqara in relation
+the site was obviously of great significance to both kings. |

 to Zjosers complex (taken from The complete pyramids by